Khao Sok National Park: Everything You Need to Know + Avoid the Crowds [2025]

 Tubing or Bamboo Rafting

 The Khao Sok River is great for floating down the river while tubing or bamboo rafting.
 This may not be available during the end of the dry season and start of wet season (February-June) as the water levels are too low.
-Most accommodation providers in Khao Sok village will be able to help you organise this experience on the spot.
+Most of the overnight stays will include some water activities - look out for it in the itinerary!

 Kayaking or SUPing